Services

 Who is eligible for the Southwestern Ontario Development Fund (SWODF) — Business Project Grants program?

-To be eligible for the Southwestern Ontario Development Fund (SWODF) — Business Project Grants program, you must: The business must have at least 3 years of operations and financial statements.
-Employ at least 10 people, or 5 if the business is in rural Ontario.
-Commit to investing at least $500,000 in the project, or $200,000 if in a rural area.
+To be eligible for the Southwestern Ontario Development Fund (SWODF) — Business Project Grants program, you must: Business applicants must have at least 3 years of operations and financial statements.
+Business applicants must employ at least 10 people, or 5 in rural Ontario, and meet job creation and minimum investment requirements.
+Community economic development projects must be led by eligible organizations, invest more than $100,000, have private sector support, and involve activities that are new to the organization.

 What expenses are eligible under Southwestern Ontario Development Fund (SWODF) — Business Project Grants?